Programming for Students

 Notice and Respond: Friend 2 Friend

-These bystander intervention programs were developed specifically to help Cornell undergraduate, graduate, and professional students to recognize and respond to their peers (roommate or housemate, friend, classmate or lab-mate, other acquaintance) who may be experiencing distress.
-Through didactic material and situational examples these training courses will provide undergraduate, graduate and professional students with information about signs and levels of distress (concern, urgent, and emergency) they may notice in peers, as well as corresponding response options, including campus, local and national resources.
+This bystander intervention program was developed specifically to help Cornell undergraduate, graduate, and professional students to recognize and respond to their peers (roommate or housemate, friend, classmate or lab-mate, or other acquaintance) who may be experiencing distress.
+Through didactic material and a real-life example this training provides undergraduate, graduate and professional students with information about signs and levels of distress (concern, elevated, and emergency) they may notice in peers, as well as corresponding response options, including campus, local, and national resources.

-Additionally, students will learn when and how to ask about suicide and that asking directly about suicide does not increase the risk that the person will act on these thoughts.
-This course covers the importance of encouraging help-seeking and utilization of resources with peers.
+Additionally, students will learn when and how to ask about suicide directly, and that asking directly about suicide does not increase the risk that the person will act on these thoughts.
+This training covers the importance of encouraging help-seeking behavior and utilization of resources with peers.

 Alcohol and Other Drug Education